 “Goodness had nothing to do with it, dearie,” Mae replies cheerfully, sashaying in her glittering splendor towards the stairs leading to the main room.
 There is nothing crass or snappish about her reply; on the contrary, she wears a happy smile, proud of her successes as symbolized by the array of diamonds.

 The following scenes display the basic mores of her character.
-After some reminiscent chit chat with Joe, the star-crossed couple go off to tour the house, throbbing with mutual angst, and Maudie is left to make friends with Miss Mabel Jellyman, the upper-crust lady Raft has hired to teach him culture.
+After some reminiscent chit chat between Maudie and Joe, the star-crossed couple go off to tour the house, throbbing with mutual angst, and Maudie is left to make friends with Miss Mabel Jellyman, the upper-crust lady Joe has hired to teach him culture.
 Maudie determines that Miss Jellyman needs to loosen up and learn to enjoy herself.

 "You've been buried, dearie," she says.
 After a few more glasses of champagne, the two ladies seem to bond, with Maudie encouraging Mabel to live a little.
 She's never been offered all the champagne she can drink before.